gk646/magique/examples/README.md

+## Examples

-Examples are split into three categories:
+Examples are split into three **categories:**

+- ### Games:
-- games: full game examples with their own build system and resources
+    - Full game examples with their own build system and resources
+- ### Headers:
-- headers: single headers meant to be included in an empty magique project
+    - Single headers meant to be included in an empty magique project
+    - Showcase a specific functionality and how its used within magique
+- ### Demos:
-- demos: examples with their own build system and resources but only demonstrate specific functionality
+    - Like headers, they showcase functionality but need their own build system and resources